Deciphering market names (bull vs bear market)

 Don’t invest based on market trends

-As I mentioned briefly above, market trends, such as bull and bear markets, should have zero relevance to whether you invest.
+As I mentioned briefly above, market trends should have zero relevance to whether you invest.

 While you should consider your risk tolerance and asset composition, simply not investing because you hear the term bear market is not excusable.